Greater Blue Mountains Area: Description

 The property, which includes eight protected areas in two blocks separated by a transportation and urban development corridor, is made up of seven national parks as well as the famous Jenolan Caves Karst Conservation Reserve.
 These are the Blue Mountains National Park, Wollemi National Park, Yengo National Park, Nattai National Park, Kanangra-Boyd National Park, Gardens of Stone National Park, and Thirlmere Lakes National Park.

-The area does not contain mountains in the conventional sense but is described as a deeply incised sandstone plateau rising from less than 100 m above sea level to 1300 m at the highest point.
+The area does not contain mountains in the conventional sense but is described as a deeply incised sandstone plateau, rising from less than 100 m above sea level to 1300 m at the highest point.
 There are basalt outcrops on the higher ridges.
-This plateau is thought to have enabled the survival of a rich diversity of plant and animal life by providing a refuge from climatic changes during recent geological history.
-It is particularly noted for its wide and balanced representation of eucalypt habitats from wet and dry sclerophyll, mallee heathlands, as well as localised swamps, wetlands, and grassland.
+According to the Australian Department of Climate Change, Energy, the Environment and Water (DCCEEW), this plateau is thought to have enabled the survival of a rich diversity of plant and animal life by providing a refuge from climatic changes during recent geological history.
+It is particularly noted for its wide and balanced representation of eucalypt habitats from wet and dry sclerophyll, mallee heathlands, as well as localized swamps, wetlands, and grassland.
 Ninety-one species of eucalypts (13 percent of the global total) occur in the Greater Blue Mountains Area.
 Twelve of these are believed to occur only in the Sydney sandstone region.

 Flora

 The area has been known as a natural laboratory for studying the evolution of eucalypts.
 The largest area of high diversity of eucalypts on the continent is located in southeast Australia.
 The Greater Blue Mountains Area contains 13% of all the world’s eucalypt species, with a definite list of 96 species recorded (55 widespread, and 41 restricted).

 As well as supporting such a significant proportion of the world's eucalypt species, the area provides examples of the range of structural adaptations of the eucalypts to Australian environments.
 These vary from tall forests at the margins or rainforests in the deep valleys, through open forests and woodlands, to shrublands of stunted mallees on the exposed tablelands.

 The Greater Blue Mountains Area also contains relict species of global significance.
-The most famous of these is the recently discovered Wollemi pine, a "living fossil" dating back to the age of the dinosaurs.
+The most famous of these is the Wollemi pine, a "living fossil" discovered in 1994 that dates back to the age of the dinosaurs.
 Thought to have been extinct for millions of years, the few surviving trees of this ancient species are known only from three small populations located in remote, inaccessible gorges within the area.
-The Wollemi pine is one of the world's rarest species.
+The Wollemi pine is one of the world's rarest pine species.